M4ryzz/M4ryzz/README.md

 - 👀 I’m interested in Design and HTML
 - 🌱 I’m currently learning Python and C#
 - 💞️ I’m looking to collaborate on showing my knowledge and being willing to learn
-- 📫 How to reach me atravésof my social networks mentioned in my profile
+- 📫 How to reach  my social networks mentioned in my profile
 - 😄 Pronouns: She/Her